byourey/Read-Me-Generator/read-me.md

   * [Questions](#questions)

   ## Description:
-  Creating a dynamic read me file
+  Creating a dynamic read me generator in node using inquirer

   ## Installation
   using inquirer

-  ## Usage
-  undefined

   ## Credits
   My Instructors